weitong8591/vop/README.md

 <details>
 <summary>[Your own data]</summary>

-1. specify the data dir of your data in [data_dirs.yaml](dump_datasets/data_dirs.yaml), and put the dump script into [here](vop/dump_datasets) to load the images, scene infomation (K, pose, etc.), and query and data base image lists if needed.
+1. specify the data dir of your data in [data_dirs.yaml](dump_datasets/data_dirs.yaml), and put the dump script into [here](dump_datasets) to load the images, scene information (K, pose, etc.), and query and data base image lists if needed.

 2. run [retrieve.py](retrieve.py) to retrieve the queries if there are query and db images split; while [register.py](register.py) is the case we retrieve each image in the pool from the rest.

 3. run [relative_pose.py](relative_pose.py) for relative pose estimation; or [inloc_localization.py](inloc_localization.py) to localize the queries by the retrieved db images.

 </details>